azurydev/.github/profile/readme.md

 - [**sharey**](https://github.com/azurystudios/sharey) - addon for cross-platform file-sharing `COMING`
 - [**cronu**](https://github.com/azurystudios/cronu) - a stupidly simple scheduler

-[core]: ## "Because these creations are extremely important to us, we push out updates frequently."
+[core]: ## "Because these creations are critical for our ecosystem, we push out updates extremely frequently."
 [active]: ## "These creations receive updates on a regular schedule."